alecmuffett/dohot/README.md

 ![sorted distribution of DoHoT fetches from 3 DoH providers, June 2020](img/lowest-latency.png)

-Manual spot-testing from my extranet suggests that resolution of ".com" names that are not in my ISP's upstream resolver cache will take 140..170ms to be resolved via `Do53`, and that resolution of a domain in `.cn` can take 670ms.
-These numbers are ad-hoc, but I find it reassuring that the best-case times for `DoHoT` are in the same ballpark as survivable worst-case times for `Do53`.
+Manual spot-testing from my extranet suggests that resolution of `.com` names that are not in my ISP's upstream resolver cache will take 140 to 170ms to be resolved via `Do53`, and that resolution of a domain in `.cn` can take 670ms.
+These numbers are ad-hoc, but I find it reassuring that the best-case times for `DoHoT` are in the same ballpark as survivable normal/**worst-case times for `Do53`.

 ## Why DoHoT?